The Hottest Summer Concert Looks!

 Getty Images

-Check out Jennifer Hudson's hot performance look!
-The star sang at the 2011 Essence Music Festival in New Orleans wearing a black asymmetrical dress, fishnet tights and red stiletto Mary Janes by Christian Louboutin ($945 at NeimanMarcus.com).
-Of course, Hudson isn’t the only singer with fab stage style.
-We’ve rounded up this season’s best concert outfits, from Katy Perry’s Candyland-inspired costumes to Lady Gaga's bold and bright looks.
+Selena Gomez shook up her stage look with crystals and fringe!
+The pop star kicked off her summer tour in Boca Raton, Florida wearing a sparkle-studded bustier top and beaded skirt.
+Of course, Gomez isn’t the only singer with fab performance style.
+We’ve rounded up this season’s best concert outfits, from Taylor Swift's signature floaty frocks to Rihanna's bold and bright looks.
 Click through the gallery to see this summer’s hottest tour styles, and tell us, have you seen these ladies in concert yet?

 MORE:• MuchMusic Video Awards 2011• Billboard Music Awards Red Carpet• Britney Spears’ Femme Fatale Tour Outfits